GetShopTV/changelogged/README.md

 It was never tested on Windows.
 Ideally it will work if you have Git Bash installed.

 ### Getting and building

-For now the only way to get `changelogged` is to build it from source.

 #### Installing from Hackage